Why your AI pilots succeed but production fails

 Moving AI pilot to production shouldn’t require heroic effort.
 If it does, you’ve set yourself up for failure.

 Plan for ongoing maintenance.
 MLOps is about continuously operating integrated ML systems in production.
 Budget for the data scientists, engineers, and operations people who will keep this running after the pilot team moves on.
+MIT research found that purchasing from specialized vendors succeeds about 67% of the time while internal builds succeed one-third as often - another reason to plan carefully.

 Establish feedback loops.
 Production will reveal problems your pilot never encountered.
 You need systems to capture issues, prioritize fixes, and deploy updates without breaking everything.